 Lady size portions and unequal pay: sexism in Switzerland lives on.
 Three times in the past few months I found Swiss restaurants that think it’s ok to refer to smaller portions as ones for the ladies.
 It’s like opening a menu and transporting back 40 years in time.

 Maybe they thought they were being ironic, or even funny, but it didn’t work.
 For me, it felt rather odd to ask for a ‘Madame’ portion simply because I wasn’t very hungry that day.
 How demeaning for them to have to order a ‘Monsieur’ portion because they want a standard one.
 Why not just write ‘small’ beside the cheaper one?

 In Graubünden, the Swiss couple at the table behind us ordered one of each size, but refused to use the labels; as the man said to the waitress, I would like a small portion, not a lady’s one.
 Even a sushi takeaway in Zurich finds it necessary to call the small box of sushi ‘lady size’.

 But perhaps these restaurants are actually making a political point.
 They know that women earn less than men; as a result, they label the marginally cheaper portions as female ones so that women can conserve their hard-earned francs.
 In Switzerland, the pay difference between men and women is 18.4%, even though both do the exact same job.
 Did you get that?
 Same job, less pay just for being a woman.

 Unequal pay in Switzerland

-Those campaigning for equal pay for equal work came up with a great video to highlight this disparity.
+Those campaigning for women’s rights in Switzerland came up with a great video to highlight this disparity.
 Men using an ATM at one Zurich bank received 20% less money than they asked for.
 Press the button for 100 francs and only get 80.
 That really brings home what Swiss women face in the workplace.